-The summation over repeated coordinate indices $a, b, c, \dots$ are implicitly assumed.
+In this paper, the summation over repeated coordinate indices $a, b, c, \dots$ are implicitly assumed.
 We use $\Gamma_t$ to denote the solution at time $t$ of the Hamilton equation for an initial configuration $\Gamma$.
-The symbol $\hat{\cdot}$ on a variable indicates it is a function on the phase space.
-We also use simply $f$ and $g$ to denote a vector $(f_a)_{a=1}^3$ and a tensor $(g_{ab})_{a,b=1}^3$, respectively.
+The symbol $\hat{\cdot}$ on a variable indicates that it is a function on the phase space.
+We also simply use $f$ and $g$ to denote a vector $(f_a)_{a=1}^3$ and a tensor $(g_{ab})_{a,b=1}^3$, respectively.
 The Boltzmann constant is set to unity.